Action Against Illegal Commercial Use Of Residential Buildings In G-13, G-14 Soon - UrduPoint

 “In this regard, the authority has already issued notices to the owners of illegal and unauthorized use of residential properties for commercial purposes in the sectors,” sources in the FGEHA told APP.

-They informed that as many as 80 residential buildings in these sectors have been identified as in unauthorized and illegal commercial use, including various offices, schools, guest houses, beauty parlors, hostels, property offices, furniture showrooms, and others.
+They informed, "As many as 80 residential buildings in these sectors have been identified as in unauthorized and illegal commercial use, including various offices, schools, guest houses, beauty parlors, hostels, property offices, furniture showrooms, and others."

 “The authority had initially issued notices in March 2023 regarding illegal commercial use of residential buildings.
 However, another warning has now been issued, emphasizing the immediate halt of commercial use in residential areas,” they added.